-Processors are required to detect deviation from the standard so far as can be determined from syntax rules and constraints during translation only, and not during execution of a program.
-It is the responsibility of the program to adhere to the Fortran standard.
-Many processors offer debugging aids to assist with this task.
+Processors are required to provide a mode that detects deviation from the standard so far as can be determined from syntax rules and constraints during translation only, and not during execution of a program.
+Many processors offer runtime checks and debugging aids.
 For example, most processors support options to report when, during execution, an array subscript is found to be out-of-bounds in an array reference.

 Generally, the Fortran standard is written as specifying what a correct program produces as output, and not how such output is actually produced.
 That is, the standard specifies that a program executes as if certain actions occur in a certain order, but not that such actions actually occur.
-A means other than Fortran (for example, a debugger) might be able to detect such particulars, but not a standard-specified means (for example, a print statement).
+A means other than those specified by Fortran (for example, a debugger) might be able to detect such particulars.

-The values of intrinsic data objects are described in terms of a bit model, an integer model, and a floating-point model.
+The values of numeric data objects are described in terms of a bit model, an integer model, and a floating-point model.
 Inquiry intrinsic procedures return values that describe the model rather than any particular hardware.
 The Fortran standard places minimal constraints on the representation of entities of type character and type logical.

 Interoperability of Fortran program units with program units written in other languages is defined in terms of a companion processor.
 A Fortran processor is its own companion processor, and might have other companion processors as well.
 The interoperation of Fortran program units is defined as if the companion processor is defined by the C programming language.